Alliedium/awesome-devops/72_ci_cd_jenkins_part_5_06-jun-2023/README.md

 - Jenkins Multibranch Pipeline Configuration: Jenkins multibranch pipelines allow you to automate builds, tests, and deployments across multiple branches of your GitHub repository.
 We will cover the configuration steps required to set up a Jenkins multibranch pipeline, including defining stages, steps, and triggers.

-Also we will get familiar with GitHub actions:
+Also, we will get familiar with GitHub actions:
-- Basic notions: workflow, events, common actions, jobs, environments, job ordering,job matrix
+- Basic notions: workflow, events, common actions, jobs, environments, job ordering, job matrix
 ## Jenkins' integration with GitHub
 ### Prerequisites
 Install  [`Jenkins`](https://github.com/Alliedium/awesome-jenkins/#instructions-to-install-jenkins-with-ansible-playbook)